cgomesu/website/_posts/2020-05-07-Youtube-as-IPTV-with-TVH.md

 toc_icon: "list"
 ---

-# Update tracker
+# Changelog
-* September 15th, 2020: There's a [new release of the Youtube4TVH](https://github.com/cgomesu/youtube4tvh/releases) program that does not require the use of API keys.
+**September 15th, 2020**: There's a [new release of the Youtube4TVH](https://github.com/cgomesu/youtube4tvh/releases) program that does not require the use of API keys.
 The section about how to create an API key has been updated accordingly.
+{: .notice .notice--info }

-* June 23rd, 2020: Moved content from Blogger to my website and converted to markdown.
+**June 23rd, 2020**: Moved content from Blogger to my website and converted to markdown.
 Fixed typos I found.
+{: .notice .notice--info }

-* May 19th, 2020: Added info about TVH m3u re-fetch period and youtube4tvh cronjob for streams that change very often.
+**May 19th, 2020**: Added info about TVH m3u re-fetch period and youtube4tvh cronjob for streams that change very often.
+{: .notice .notice--info }

-* May 14th, 2020: Added more info about streamlink install and outdated versions; fixed a few typos.
+**May 14th, 2020**: Added more info about streamlink install and outdated versions; fixed a few typos.
+{: .notice .notice--info }

 [top](#){: .btn .btn--light-outline .btn--small}